 Upon her initiation, each member of AOII receives a pin, which we call our AOII Badge.
 The Greek letters, Alpha, Omicron, and Pi are superimposed one upon the next in order.
 The Badge may only be worn by initiated members.

 Alpha Omicron Pi's color is Cardinal.

-Since 1976, AOII has adopted the Panda Bear as our unofficial mascot, or symbol to the world.
+The Panda Bear is our mascot.
 We love pandas because they have no known natural enemies, and we give stuffed panda bears to children with Juvenile Arthritis each year.